AlexcianHacker/AlexcianHacker/README.md

 ## <p align="center"> About Me

-I'm A Gamer And I Like Debian Linux, Visual Studio Code & Vim.
+I'm A Gamer And I Like Debian Linux, Visual Studio Code && Vim.
 I Also Like Biology/Zoology, Astronomy, History And Philosophy.

 ## <p align="center"> Languages And Programming

 <p align="center"> I Use Python, C/C++ And Java, But I Am Learning HTML/CSS And Assembly.
-I Also Plan To Learn JavaScript (Sadness) And Rust.
+I Also Plan To Learn JavaScript (Sadness) && Rust.

 ## <p align="center"> Hacking / CyberSecurity